Glebsin/daily-challenge-widget/README.md

 7. make right colors for all number of days
 8. make button to update widget manually
 9. made popup at hover
+10. make the widget not move when days number changes

 <sub>727</sub>